 Non-polarizable Electrode NP-60 Plus is more widely used in Conventional Resistivity&IP, High-power induced polarization, Spontaneous potential observation, Controlled sourced and Magnetotelluric sounding.

 Features: High stability potential difference and excellent waterproof performance.

 1).
-Use a small hammer with a flat-head shovel to plan out the electrode pit at the designated electrode position, so as to see moist and fresh soil.
+Non-polarizable Electrode NP-60 Plus uses a small hammer with a flat-head shovel to plan out the electrode pit at the designated electrode position, so as to see moist and fresh soil.